chechelnitskd/chechelnitskd.github.io/_pages/about.md

 - As an aspiring researcher, I am constantly looking to expand my knowledge and learn more about recent developments in the fields of computer science and linguistics.
 Currently as part of my Ph.D. coursework, I am developing practical skills in **multimodal machine learning** and **information retrieval** techniques.

 # Highlights
 - (Apr.
-2025) A paper [Jeffrey Basoah](https://tat-lab.github.io/people/basoah/) and I wrote got accepted to FAccT 2025!
-See you in Athens!🇬🇷
+2025) A paper [Jeffrey Basoah](https://tat-lab.github.io/people/basoah/) and I wrote got accepted to FAccT!
+See you in Athens!
 - (Jan.
 2025) A [paper](https://arxiv.org/abs/2502.12858) I helped write with [Joel Mire](https://joelmire.notion.site/) and [Zubin Aysola](https://www.linkedin.com/in/zubin-aysola/) got accepted to NAACL Findings!
 - (Aug.
 2024) I moved to Pittsburgh to begin my PhD!